 2. Hildegard von Bingen’s writings were visionary and ahead of her time.

 Hildegard von Bingen made a remarkable historical impact.
-As a result of her unique thinking and her diligence in recording her work, her contributions survive to this day.
-Her work touches on almost every part of the beliefs and practices covering centuries of human experience.
-Hildegard of Bingens’s most noteworthy contributions are largely due to her vast output and vigorous dedication to work.
+As a result of her unique thinking and diligence in recording her work, her contributions survive to this day.
+Hildegard’s work touches on virtually every part of our human beliefs and practices, covering centuries of human experience.
+Hildegard of Bingens’s prodigious contributions result from her vast output and vigorous dedication to work.

 Her Book of Life’s Merits contains one of the earliest descriptions of Purgatory.
-We’ve also assembled a list of the most prominent of Hildegard of Bingen’s writings.
+See our assembled list of the most prominent Hildegard of Bingen’s writings.

 3. Hildegard von Bingen’s medicine remains prominent in Germany today.